juntyr/compression-safeguards/docs/index.md

 - [`monotonicity`][compression_safeguards.safeguards.stencil.monotonicity.MonotonicityPreservingSafeguard] (monotonicity-preserving):

     Sequences that are monotonic in the input are guaranteed to be monotonic in the decompressed output.
 Monotonic sequences are detected using per-axis moving windows of constant size.
 Typically, the window size should be chosen to be large enough to ignore noise but small enough to capture details.
-Four levels of [monotonicity][compression_safeguards.safeguards.stencil.monotonicity.Monotonicity] can be enforced: `strict`, `strict_with_consts`, `strict_to_weak`, `weak`.
+Four levels of [monotonicity][compression_safeguards.safeguards.stencil.monotonicity.Monotonicity] can be enforced: `strict`, `strict_with_consts`, `strict_to_weak`, and `weak`.
 Windows that are not monotonic or contain non-finite data are skipped.
-If the [valid][compression_safeguards.safeguards.stencil.BoundaryCondition.valid] boundary condition is used, axes that have fewer elements than the window size are skipped as well.
+If the [`valid`][compression_safeguards.safeguards.stencil.BoundaryCondition.valid] boundary condition is used, axes that have fewer elements than the window size are skipped as well.

 ### Logical combinators (~pointwise)